playingball9000/interactiveFiction/README.md

 ## Adding Actions
 1. Actions are invoked via the command pattern
-1. Actions should extend IPlayerAction
+1. Actions should implement IPlayerAction
 1. Make sure to update the ActionRegistry and ActionSynonyms with any new

 ### Action List